conp-pcno-training/SDC-LOSSLESS/_episodes/03-setup_pipeline.md

 ## Download/Setup the pipeline (local)

-1. You will need the git package.
-You likely already have it natively installed with your system.
-If this is not the case, open up a terminal window, and type:
+1. In the terminal, navigate to the root of your project (this will be the Face13 folder):

     ```bash
-    >> sudo apt-get update
-    >> sudo apt-get install git
-    ```

-2. In the terminal, navigate to the root of your project (this will be the Face13 folder):

-    ```bash
     >> cd path/to/project/directory/Face13
     ```

-3. If there is not already a derivatives folder within your project folder, create a derivatives folder:
+2. If there is not already a derivatives folder within your project folder, create a derivatives folder:

     ```bash
     >> mkdir derivatives
     ```

-4. Change directory into the derivatives folder:
+3. Change directory into the derivatives folder:

     ```bash
     >> cd derivatives
     ```

-5. Within the derivatives folder, clone/download the pipeline repository. **NOTE:** Use the recursive flag in order to clone all the required submodules:
+4. Within the derivatives folder, clone/download the pipeline repository. **NOTE:** Use the recursive flag in order to clone all the required submodules:

     ```bash
     >> git clone --recursive https://github.com/BUCANL/BIDS-Lossless-EEG.git